Division of Inspector General

 Independence and Objectivity

 Objectivity is essential to the audit function.
-Therefore, the Internal Auditor should not develop or install procedures that will be later reviewed.
-The Internal Auditor's objectivity will not be compromised by reviewing and recommending controls for new systems.
-In the installation of new systems, the Internal Auditor can offer suggestions for minimum controls during the course of feasibility studies and program implementation without impairing objectivity.
+Therefore, the Auditor should not develop or install procedures that will be later reviewed.
+The Auditor's objectivity will not be compromised by reviewing and recommending controls for new systems.
+In the installation of new systems, the Auditor can offer suggestions for minimum controls during the course of feasibility studies and program implementation without impairing objectivity.

 Audit Selection and Scheduling

 Audits are scheduled based on any of the following: